mcjoules/html-learning/README.md

     <meta name="viewport" content="width=device-width, initial-scale=1.0">
   ```

-**Things I struggled with:** keeping the class attribute tidy, knowing which tags to apply class attribute
+**Things I struggled with:** keeping the class attribute tidy, knowing which tags to apply class attribute and Markdown elements for README.md